rA3ka/anon-relay-docker/README.md

-# Deploy anon relay using Docker
+# Deploy Anon Relay using Docker

 Deploy a Anon Relay using Docker and participate in expanding the Anyone Network.